hazelhkim/Projects/Senior-Individualized-Project/Week1.md

 ### What I worked on this week:

 - I built a neural network for analyzing the cookie recipes.
-The neural network included a sigmoid calculation to update the weights so that the multiple layers of nodes can apply them when they are training the network.
-The main method of training the neural network iss operated by the forward_pass_train() method, and the backpropagation() method is re-evaluating the error terms to minimize the hidden layer’s contribution to the error.
+  - The neural network included a sigmoid calculation to update the weights so that the multiple layers of nodes can apply them when they are training the network.
+  - The main method of training the neural network is operated by the forward_pass_train() method, and the backpropagation() method is re-evaluating the error terms to minimize the hidden layer’s contribution to the error.
 - In this project, I will build a pipeline in the end, based on the neural network.
 This pipeline will process real-world, user-supplied images — in my SIP, the cookie images.
 Given an image of a cookie, my algorithm would identify an estimate of the cookie’s type.